If there’s one company that knows a thing or two about keeping its customers happy, it’s Disney.

 Dedication to the little details means that Disney is about much more than just the rides – and in turn visitors want to entirely immerse themselves in its world.

 This is also something that Disney is heavily investing in, even going so far as to make ‘immersion’ the USP of a brand new hotel.
-At the D23 event earlier this year, it was announced that Disney is to open a “100% immersive” Star Wars hotel, which allows visitors to watch or participate in themed stories throughout their stay.
+Later this year, the new Star Wars hotel is set to open in Orlando Florida, allowing visitors to watch or participate in themed stories throughout their stay.

 While it’s been pointed out that many hotels also have immersive qualities, such as the Legoland Hotel and the Wizarding World of Harry Potter – Disney seems intent on raising the bar.
 A scale 3D model of the park shows the intended attention to detail, with guests even reportedly seeing a depiction of outer space outside their windows instead of the real world.